brittnylapierre/l3rittny.github.io-old/_posts/2016-11-26-manic-panic-fuschia-shock-review.markdown

 <img src="/img/mpfs.jpg">

 <p>I died my hair with Joico's Rose semi-permanent dye for Halloween.
 Oh god was that stuff ever horrible.
 The colour was a pale pink which was good since that's what I wanted but it washed out super fast leaving my hair peach coloured, which I don't mind.
 The main problem with the dye is that for some reason they decided to put glitter in it.
 GLITTER!! -_- Why would they do that?
 They were large enough flakes that it wouldn't just make my hair look shiny either.
-Man, there was glitter everywhere for days after I died it.</p>
+Man, there was glitter everywhere for days after I dyed it.</p>

 <p>Anyways once that faded out I was left with yellow blonde-peach hair.
 I had some leftover Manic Panic in the colour Fuschia Shock from when I dyed my hair last winter so I decided to use it.
 I didn't have much left so I mixed it with conditioner.
 The result was a really vibrant (like a highlighter) dark pink, it was really nice!
 It was lighter than I remembered from last year though, the reason for that was because I mixed it with conditioner. </p>